multiversx/mx-docs/docs/sovereign/setup.md

 - **ESDT_SAFE_WASM, FEE_MARKET_WASM, MULTISIG_VERIFIER_WASM** - represent the paths to the location where the contracts have been downloaded at Step 2.
 :::

-2. Navigate to the `sovereignBridge` directory:
+2. Source the script:
     ```bash
-    cd mx-chain-go/scripts/testnet/sovereignBridge/
-    ```

-3. Source the script:
-    ```bash
     source script.sh
     ```

-4. Deploy all bridge contracts automatically:
+3. Deploy all bridge contracts, Sovereign Notifier and Service:
     ```bash
     deployMainChainContractsAndSetupObserver
     ```

-5. Initialize and deploy the sovereign chain:
+4. Initialize and deploy all sovereign chain dependencies:
     ```bash
     sovereignDeploy
     ```